crystallabs/unibilium-shim.cr/README.md

 end
 ```

-Or the methods can be included in the current class; only `@terminfo` must exist:
+4. Or the methods for accessing Terminfo capabilities and their aliased names can be included in
+the current class; only `@terminfo` must exist:

 ```
 class My